 Statement of Intent describing the applicant's interest in the study of international conflict management and any relevant experiences and an outline of how the Ph.D. program could further those interests.
 Applicants are also encouraged to identify a research topic area and are encouraged to list potential faculty mentors.

 To view a list of the faculty in the School of Conflict Management, Peacebuilding, and Development, click here.

 4. Writing Sample

-Submit a writing sample demonstrating your writing and analytical abilities as they relate to higher education or professional experience.
-This writing sample is preferred in English, however, it will be accepted in another language accompanied by an English translation.
-There are no length requirements, however, longer samples (e.g., a senior or master’s thesis) should be accompanied by an abstract or executive summary.
-The KSU Graduate Online Application will allow you to upload this required documentation.
+Submit a writing sample demonstrating writing and analytical abilities related to higher education or professional experience.
+This writing sample is preferred in English, however will be accepted in another language accompanied by an English translation.
+There are no length requirements, however longer samples (e.g., a senior or master's thesis) should be accompanied by an abstract or executive summary.

 5. Resume or Curriculum Vitae

-Submit a document showing the chronological progression of your educational and work experiences including any additional information you deem relevant to support your application.
-The KSU Graduate Online Application will allow you to upload this required documentation.
+Submit a document showing the chronological progression of educational and work experiences including any additional information relevant to support the application.

 7. Additional Requirements for International Students